ljiwoo59/Machine-Learning-for-Data-Analytics/README.md

 # Machine-Learning-for-Data-Analytics

 Learning algorithm induces function *f* using training data, and *f* will be evaluated on test set.

+## Supervised Learning Model
+The algorithm learns on a labeled dataset and evaluates its accuracy on training data.

 **Regression**
 * Predict a real value.